DeeBaker/405EdVoice/README.md

-#  EPA, National Parks, & Wildlife LegislationX
+#  EPA, National Parks, & Wildlife Legislation

 ## *1. Drilling in National Parks:* [House Joint Res 46 with the text of the bill, sponsors and all related information](https://www.congress.gov/bill/115th-congress/house-joint-resolution/46/text)

 ### *Providing for congressional disapproval under chapter 8 of title 5, United States Code, of the final rule of the National Park Service relating to "General Provisions and Non-Federal Oil and Gas Rights".*